hubchev/make_a_pull_request/README.md

 Congrats!
 You just completed the standard _fork -> clone -> edit -> pull request_ workflow that you'll often encounter as a contributor!

+If you write a project report for the Hochschule Fresenius, don't forget to mention that you have successfully gone through that tutorial!